Learn Whether Betterhelp Is Right for You

 - Schedule a phone or video session once a week and then supplement that with chat therapy through the week

-- If you aren’t happy with your therapist, switch as many times as you need to (one person had switched four times)
+- If you aren’t happy with your therapist, switch until you are

 - Create a schedule for sessions and stick to it

-To summarize, if you are thinking about using Betterhelp, I suggest you understand how the service works and how you will be billed, think about the benefits and drawbacks and what you want to gain, and make a plan for success if you do forge ahead.
+That’s it!
+If you are thinking about using Betterhelp, I suggest you understand how the service works, think about what you want to gain, and make a plan for success if you do forge ahead.
 Let me know in the comments if you’ve used this service!